AdarshMJ/AdarshMJ.github.io/_pages/other_projects.md

 order: 6
 ---

 * I sometimes do a reading challenge on [Goodreads](https://www.goodreads.com/user/show/145296740-adarsh).
-If you want to talk about books and/or ML research feel free to reach out to me :)
+If you want to chat about books, poetry and ML research feel free to reach out!

 * From 2019-2020, I worked as a research assistant on the [Underwater 3D Reconstruction](https://cevi.co.in/projects/sponsored/dst-dp) Project.